- Cancer Information

 Because the new blood cells are rapidly dividing, they can be damaged by chemotherapy, and the number of blood cells (your blood count) will be reduced.
 Low numbers of blood cells may cause anaemia, infections or bleeding problems.

-You will have blood tests at the beginning of treatment and before each chemotherapy cycle to check that your blood count has returned to normal before you have chemotherapy.
+You will have blood tests at the beginning of treatment and before each chemotherapy cycle to check that your blood count is adequate before you have chemotherapy.
+If your blood count has not recovered, your doctor may delay treatment.

 View the Cancer Council NSW editorial policy.